josharsh/OPython-Init/Lesson 5 - Web Sraping/README.md

 http://web.mta.info/developers/turnstile.html
 ```

 Turnstile data is compiled every week from May 2010 to present, so hundreds of .txt files exist on the site.
-Below is a snippet of what some of the data looks like.
 Each date is a link to the .txt file that you can download.

 It would be torturous to manually right click on each link and save to your desktop.
 Luckily, there’s web-scraping!